March 17, 2014

 I cannot emphasize enough how important this partnership with the City is to us and how beneficial this agreement will be to the three agencies and the communities they serve.
 It is not always easy for public agencies to work together.
 In this case, all of us worked long and hard to come up with an agreement to solve some long-standing problems (including the deterioration of our pools and potential needs for another facility).
 I look forward to continued collaborations with our partners in city government.
 As the saying goes, “it takes a village to raise a child,” and in this case, our village came together not only to provide for our children but for our entire community.

-If you have questions about ACLC’s potential move — or anything having to do with our facilities, Facilities Master Plan project, or other district issues, please feel free to contact me at 510-337-7060 or firstname.lastname@example.org.
+If you have questions about the proposed agreement -- or anything happening in our district -- please feel free to contact me at 510-337-7060 or [email protected].
+I am always happy to hear from community members.